frontity/docs/docs/deployment/deploy-on-heroku.md

  ▸    Run heroku domains:wait 'www.variables-demo.com' to wait for completion
 ```

-### Add a [`CNAME`](https://devcenter.heroku.com/articles/custom-domains) in your domain DNS settings
+### Add a [`CNAME`](https://devcenter.heroku.com/articles/custom-domains) in your domain provider's DNS settings

-Once you have added your domain to your Heroku app you can use the command `heroku domains` to see the value for the `CNAME` record you have to set in your domain settings
+Once you have added your domain to your Heroku app, you can use the command `heroku domains` to see the value for the `CNAME` record that you have to set in your domain settings.

 ```
 ⬢  my-frontity-project  master ⦾ heroku domains